rickyree/personal-projects/README.md

 predict_income.py : linear classification model to predict a person's income.
 Uses adult.data to train and adult.test to evaulate.

+### - height_analyzer -
+Analyzes heights of 18 yr olds in different countries (source: Our World in Data).
+Takes number of countries to compare and countries as input, and outputs a line plot showing height changes of each country over time, as well as a boxplot comparing people's heights in different countries.

+#### Files

+main.csv: database containing mean height for each country, year (1985 ~ 2019) and age.

+height_analyzer.py : python code that processes main.csv to produce a boxplot and a line plot according to user's input of countries.

 ### - R Stat Project -
 A markdown notebook in R that I created for the STAT module in my course.
 Explores a fictional anti-viral drug VK001's therapeutic effects on different types of viruses.
 Demonstrates my skills in utiliizing R as a tool in data analysis and presentation.